Mass Air flow Sensor (MAF): how it works, symptoms, problems, testing

-The main job of the mass air flow sensor is to measure the amount of air entering the engine or air flow.
-Often an intake air temperature sensor (IAT) is also installed within the mass air flow sensor.
-There are few types of air flow sensors, however most modern cars use a hot-wire type.
+In modern cars, an intake air temperature or IAT sensor is built in the mass air flow sensor.
+There are few types of air flow sensors, however, modern cars use a hot-wire type.
 Let's see how it works.

 How a hot-wire air flow sensor works

-A hot-wire mass air flow sensor has a small electrically heated wire (hot wire) and a small temperature sensor installed close to the hot wire.
-The temperature sensor measures the temperature of the air near the hot wire.
+A hot-wire mass air flow sensor has a small electrically heated wire (hot wire).
+A temperature sensor installed close to the hot wire measures the temperature of the air near the hot wire.

 Mass air flow sensor problems